-Finally we will raise change requests for Priority 3 items but these stay on the backlog until there is customer or business demand to support the feature.
-In the majority of cases Provar customers can still create and execute tests for these Priority 3 features, but we aren’t running our own daily regression for them and the tests are dependent on the user selecting robust locators rather than Provar suggesting the best locator for you.
+Finally, we will raise change requests for Priority 3 items but these stay on the backlog until there is customer or business demand to support the feature.
+In the majority of cases, Provar customers can still create and execute tests for these Priority 3 features, but we aren’t running our daily regression for them and the tests are dependent on the user selecting robust locators rather than Provar suggesting the best locator for you.

-Finally, I’d like to remind you that Provar is able to test many Salesforce features intelligently and robustly using metadata and our unique understanding of Salesforce as the only tool dedicated to Salesforce first and foremost.
-In addition we also provide API testing, pro-code and our ProvarXTM page object integration to help you create tests for any other scenario as part of your end-to-end test strategy.
-Where we don’t have official support for a feature or application, 99% you can of the time still test using ProvarXTM instead.
+Finally, I’d like to remind you that Provar can test many Salesforce features intelligently and robustly using metadata and our unique understanding of Salesforce as the only tool dedicated to Salesforce first and foremost.
+In addition, we also provide API testing, pro-code, and our ProvarXTM page object integration to help you create tests for any other scenario as part of your end-to-end test strategy.
+Where we don’t have official support for a feature or application, 99% can of the time still test using ProvarXTM instead.

-If you’ve ever questioned how we decide which features to include and how little time there is to implement such changes, then I hope you’ve found this interesting and helpful.
+If you’ve ever questioned how we decide which features to include and how little time there is to implement such changes, then I hope you’ve found this article on how Provar plans for the salesforce release schedule interesting and helpful.
 If you’d like to comment on changes we make or have specific questions on a feature, feel free to get in touch.